 If the use of such proceeds is a factor in a prospective investor's decision to invest in ESG Covered Bonds, prospective investors should consult with their legal and other advisers before making an investment in any such ESG Covered Bonds and must determine for themselves the relevance of such information for the purpose of any investment.
-In particular, no assurance is given by the Issuer or the Dealers or any of their respective affiliates that the use of amounts by the Issuer for the purposes of financing or refinancing any projects which the Issuer has identified as Eligible Green Assets, Eligible Social Assets or Eligible Green and Social Assets will satisfy, whether in whole or in part, any present or future investor expectations or requirements as regards any investment criteria or guidelines with which such investor or its investments are required to comply, whether by any present or future applicable law or regulations or by its own by-laws or other governing rules or investment portfolio mandates, in particular with regard to any direct or indirect environmental, green, sustainability or social impact of any projects or uses that are the subject of, or related to, any Eligible Asset.
-There is also no commitment from the Issuer or any other entity for any Eligible Asset to have a maturity or lifespan matching the minimum duration of any related ESG Covered Bonds or any other liabilities and any such mismatch shall not lead to a right or obligation of the Issuer to redeem any ESG Covered Bonds or be a relevant factor for the Issuer in determining whether or not to exercise any optional redemption rights in respect of any Covered Bonds (as applicable).
+No Dealer shall be responsible for the ongoing monitoring of the use of proceeds in respect of any such Covered Bonds.
+No assurance is given by the Issuer or the Dealers or any of their respective affiliates that the use of amounts by the Issuer for the purposes of financing or refinancing any projects which the Issuer has identified as Eligible Green Assets, Eligible Social Assets or Eligible Green and Social Assets will satisfy, whether in whole or in part, any present or future investor expectations or requirements as regards any investment criteria or guidelines with which such investor or its investments are required to comply, whether by any present or future applicable law or regulations or by its own by-laws or other governing rules or investment portfolio mandates, in particular with regard to any direct or indirect environmental, green, sustainability or social impact of any projects or uses that are the subject of, or related to, any Eligible Green Asset, Eligible Social Asset or Eligible Green and Social Asset.
+There is also no commitment from the Issuer or any other entity for any Eligible Green Asset, Eligible Social Asset or Eligible Green and Social Asset to have a maturity or lifespan matching the minimum duration of any related ESG Covered Bonds or any other liabilities and any such mismatch shall not lead to a right or obligation of the Issuer to redeem any ESG Covered Bonds or give any holder of Covered Bonds the right to require redemption of its Covered Bonds, be a relevant factor for the Issuer in determining whether or not to exercise any optional redemption rights in respect of any Covered Bonds, constitute an incentive to redeem any Covered Bonds or prejudice any qualification of any Covered Bonds as own funds and/or eligible liabilities (as applicable).

-No assurance that Eligible Assets will be completed or meet their objectives
+No assurance that Eligible Green Assets, Eligible Social Assets or Eligible Green and Social Assets will be completed or meet their objectives